Secure CheckoutPersonal information is secured with SSL technology.

 - Proposes questions for future research in music and aging

-Clinicians, researchers, and students in neuroscience, gerontology, developmental psychology, cognitive psych, sociology, biology, and other related health care professions tasked with caring for the aging population
+Clinicians, researchers, and students in neuroscience, gerontology, developmental psychology, cognitive psychology, sociology, biology, and other related health care professions tasked with caring for the aging population

 - The musical brain

 4. Neurodegenerative diseases

 6. “Curious” cases of preservation of musical processing despite disease

 10. Singing and choirs